Everything Agents Need to Know About Selling in State-Based Marketplaces

 Coverage Effective Dates

-The Open Enrollment Period (OEP) runs from November 1 to January 15 in most states.
-Be aware, states that operate an SBM can set their own OEP dates.
 Generally speaking, clients who enroll before December 15, will have a January 1 effective date.
-A client who submits their application after December 15 until the end of the OEP will have an effective date of February 1.
-Maryland and New Jersey are exceptions.
+A client who submits their application on or after December 16 through the end of the OEP will have an effective date of February 1.
+This may differ in some states.
+For example, Maryland and New Jersey are exceptions.

 • Maryland: Coverage starts January 1 for applications submitted by December 31.
 Coverage starts on February 1 for applications submitted the first two weeks of January.